CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 a lot of flexibility in the future when we add more sports, since we will not need to change the implementation of the existing classes.

+Some code related to Teams (primarily the `TeamStatManager`, `TeamStatPredictor`, and `TeamStatComparer`) violates the Single Responsibility Principle because it handles multiple sports within one class.
+This will be fixed at a later date.

 Open-Closed Principle: All classes make use of private variables with getters and setters, which ensures internal implementations can be changed without changing the interface.
 The `Command` interface and structure of the